AlexsLemonade/OpenScPCA-analysis/templates/analysis-module/README.md

 - What type of analysis is included?
 - What methods or tools are used?

-If there are multiple steps in the module, please include a description of each script or step in the module.
+If there are multiple steps in the module, please include an outline of the analysis steps and scripts used.

 ## Input files

 Please include a description of the required inputs to run the analysis module (e.g., processed `SingleCellExperiment` objects from the ScPCA Portal).
 If the input to this module is dependent on running any other scripts (e.g., `download-data.py`) or on the output of another module, please state that.
+If possible, include examples of specific commands used to obtain data.

 ## Output files